NucleusPowered/site-v1/docs/faqs.md

 ### Why are players not spawning at the set spawn when they first log in?

-Minecraft has a spawn logic for new players:
+Minecraft has a special spawn logic for new players:

 * The location they log in will always be on the surface, and always a grass block
 * The location will be _around_ spawn, to provide a random-ish start point.